SAN FRANCISCO, CA.

 Sustainability technology company, Higg, and the multi-stakeholder industry organization Sustainable Apparel Coalition (SAC) today welcomed the release of a four-year long study by researchers at the University of California, Berkeley into the impact of the Higg Facility Environmental Module (Higg FEM), one of the core sustainability assessment tools on the Higg Index platform, rapidly being adopted by the apparel, footwear and textile industry.
 The study was based on open access to data provided to researchers by the SAC.

-The independent research, conducted between 2015 and 2018 concludes that, while the Higg Index has laid an important foundation for factory data collection and measurement, increased transparency and more robust incentives between buyers and factories are critical to enabling its full potential.
+The independent research, conducted between 2015 and 2018 concludes that, while the Higg Index has laid an important foundation for factory data collection and measurement, increased transparency and more robust incentives between buyers and factories are critical to enabling its full potential through sustainability technology.
 “We absolutely agree that scores should be transparent.
 Open and credible data has always been the ultimate goal of these industry tools, and we are getting closer to this being realized.
 Manufacturer members of the Sustainable Apparel Coalition can already communicate their performance scores and, in the coming months, all verified Higg FEM assessments will be shareable,” said SAC Executive Director, Amina Razvi.

 Razvi continues, “When it comes to incentives, this is an industry-wide problem that requires an industry-wide solution.
 The Higg FEM is a measurement tool that offers data which companies can leverage to make decisions that incentivize factories.
 Ultimately, the data is only useful if brands and retailers use it to drive stronger sustainability outcomes for their companies and in factories where their products are made.”